-Bronx dad charged in connection to son’s death ‘got angry and threw’ his baby ‘to the ground face first’
+Bronx dad charged in connection to son's death 'got angry and threw' his baby 'to the ground face first'

 MOTT HAVEN, the Bronx — The Bronx dad charged in connection to his 1-month-old son’s death told investigators he got angry and threw the baby boy to the ground, court documents show.

 Christian Rodriguez, 24, was arraigned Wednesday on assault charges.
-Aiden Rodriguez, who was just 1 month old, had several fractures to his skull.
+Aiden Rodriguez, who was just 1-month-old, had several fractures to his skull.
 His dad said he first bumped his baby’s head accidentally.
 Then the child started to cry and “wouldn’t stop.”

 They’d just gotten home from the baby’s grandmother’s home.
 She lived a few buildings over.